This article describes the Datto Cloud Continuity for PCs Rapid Rollback process for disaster recovery.

 - Software and firmware-based RAID configurations are unsupported.

-1. Download latest version of the Cloud Continuity Restore image from download.datto.com or from the Download Utility link shown in Figure 1.
+1. Download the latest version of the Cloud Continuity Restore image from download.datto.com or the Download Utility link shown in Figure 1.

 2. Image a USB stick with the restore image.
 For more information about this process, see Imaging a USB Drive with Datto Utilities.